What is data governance?

 - Communicate.
 Most people have an inborn aversion to change based on fear of the unknown – but the best remedy is information.
 Be open with those who will be affected by the new processes and procedures, whether they will be active participants in the process or not.
 Explain what you are doing and why.
 Tell them how it will change their work lives (it may be a subtle change) and why it is important to cooperate and support the changes.
 Involve those who will be most impacted in the planning and implementation of the new procedures.
 They are best positioned to see how the changes will affect productivity, how they might be modified to be less intrusive, and how the process might be improved to provide better data.

 A manageable handful (typically six to 10) of useful and meaningful measurements is much better than 50 or 100 that don’t provide much insight into how systems are actually functioning and whether objectives are being met.

 Keep in mind that data governance is an ongoing process, not a one-time project.
-Yes, there is work up front in setting up the system – but these processes will become a part of daily life in your organization.
-And the processes themselves must be continually monitored and re-evaluated in light of the changing volume, types, and character of data that your organization handles.
+Yes, there is work up front in setting up the system – but these processes will become a part of daily life in your organisation.
+And the processes themselves must be continually monitored and re-evaluated in light of the changing volume, types, and character of data that your organisation handles.

 Data governance FAQs